Suzanne Haik Terrell: Political career

-In the race for elections commissioner, she defeated in the general election or runoff contest, a fellow Republican, Woody Jenkins, a newspaper owner from suburban Baton Rouge.
-In Louisiana's first runoff with two Republicans, Terrell polled 437,817 votes (59 percent) to Jenkins' 302,261 (41 percent).
-Jenkins had led in the nonpartisan blanket primary, 26 percent to 22 percent.
-Incumbent Democrat Jerry Fowler of Natchitoches, engulfed in scandal, ran third and was eliminated from the contest.
-In 1996, Jenkins had opposed Terrell's later Senate opponent, Mary Landrieu, but he lost by about four thousand disputed votes.

 As elections commissioner, Terrell streamlined department operations and advocated the merging of her office with the secretary of state, who already oversaw some elections operations.
 While in office Terrell's department won national recognition for its voting and registration systems.
 She was successful in abolishing her office as her term ended in 2004.
 No other Louisiana politician has abolished their current, occupied office.

 2002 Senate election

 Terrell challenged freshman Democratic Senator Mary Landrieu's bid for reelection.
 Terrell finished second in the first-round vote, beating two other Republicans, Congressman John Cooksey and State Rep. Tony Perkins.
 Landrieu finished first but fell short of a majority.